Mission Hill, Boston

+The neighborhood's population was estimated at 15,883 in 2011.
+Of these 42.7% are white, 18.0% are black, 17.5% are Hispanic, 14.1% are Asian, 1.2% are multiracial, and 1.4% identify as "Other".

 Geography

 The neighborhood has two main commercial streets: Tremont Street and Huntington Avenue.
 Both have several small restaurants and shops.
 Mission Hill is at the far western end of Tremont Street, with Government Center at the far eastern end.
-Mission Hill’s main zip code is 02120.
-Additionally, a very small portion of the southeastern edge uses the code 02130, areas adjacent to the Longwood Medical Area use 02115 and two streets on the far western edge use 02215.
+Mission Hill's main ZIP Code is 02120.
+Additionally, a very small portion of the southeastern edge uses the ZIP Code 02130, areas adjacent to the Longwood Medical Area use 02115 and two streets on the far western edge use 02215.

 Parker Hill, Back of The Hill, and Calumet Square are areas within the Mission Hill, an officially designated neighborhood in Boston (as attested by numerous signs prohibiting parking without a suitable Mission Hill neighborhood residential sticker, which only residents can procure legally).

-Brigham Circle, located at the corner of Tremont and Huntington is the neighborhood's commercial center, with a grocery store (Stop & Shop), drug stores (Walgreens), bistros, banks (Santander Bank is in Hanlon Square), and taverns.
+Brigham Circle, located at the corner of Tremont and Huntington is the neighborhood's commercial center, with a grocery store, drug stores, bistros, banks and taverns.
 One block up the hill from Brigham Circle is Boston's newest park, Kevin W. Fitzgerald Park (formerly Puddingstone Park) created when a new $60-million mixed use building was completed in 2002.

 On Tremont Street is Our Lady of Perpetual Help Basilica (1878, Schickel and Ditmars, 1910 towers addition by Franz Joseph Untersee), an eponymous landmark building that dominates the skyline of the area.
 The church was chosen as the location for the funeral of Senator Edward M. Kennedy on Saturday, August 29, 2009.

 Also nearby is the recently restored Parker Hill Library, the neighborhood branch of the Boston Public Library, and designed by architect Ralph Adams Cram in 1929.
 The city used eminent domain to acquire the land for both the library and the adjacent Mission Hill playground.

 Atop the hill are the New England Baptist Hospital and the Parker Hill Playground, which extends from the hospital grounds down Parker Hill Avenue.